-Perform complete Forecasting & Budgeting.
+8. Perform complete Forecasting & Budgeting.

 Forecasting and Budgeting are absent in many small and medium enterprises (SME).
 A lot of SMEs are aware of the need to do this and are anxious about its absence, but they don't know how to begin.
 Forecasting cash flow has already been addressed in this article.
 The next step is to do a detailed budget for your business.
 Most people take this to mean a Profit & Loss forecast that shows Sales & Expenses.
-That's only half (Sometimes even less!) of the picture! the Assets & Liabilities This comes from a sheet and a cash flow confused with the forecast for twelve months at a time, the patterns and any seasonality of your business emerge.
+That's only half (Sometimes even less!) of the picture!
+You also need to know the Assets & Liabilities and how they change.
+This comes from a forecasted balance sheet and a cash flow statement (not to be confused with the weekly cash flow).

+When you can forecast for twelve months at a time, the patterns and any seasonality of your business emerge.
 A business must live in the now and future, not in the past.
 A forecast enables you to do this.
 It's important to do this according to good business and accounting principles.
 Know the key assumptions that go into this and periodically test their validity.
 Update this and the forecast on a quarterly basis.
 To make this a living, working document, make it look the same as your regular financials.
 This way there is no confusion and you are encouraging managers to look at the past and future in a seamless manner.